H1B Visa

 Converting your H-1B visa to a Green Card is very expensive.

-The application fee for Form I-140 is £580, and it is $1070 for the I-485.
-However, you should also factor in legal fees for any attorneys that you want help from during the application process.
-The exact amount for this will vary, but you can expect it to run well into the thousands.
+The application fee for Form I-140 is $580, and it is $1070 for the I-485.
+However, you should also factor in legal fees for any attorneys you want help from during the application process.
+The exact amount will vary, but you can expect it to run well into the thousands.

 You or the employer can pay these costs in any proportion.
-You will need to negotiate with them to find a fair arrangement for paying the fees.
+You must negotiate with them to find a fair arrangement for paying the fees.

-The only document that your employer will definitely have to pay for is the PERM Labor Certification.
+The only document your employer must pay for is the PERM Labor Certification.
 It has no filing fee, but your employer may need to deal with other costs.
-This includes any lawyers’ fees and recruitment costs while proving that no appropriate US citizens could be hired for the role.
+This includes lawyers’ fees and recruitment costs, proving that no appropriate US citizens could be hired.

 How Can IAS Help?

 Getting an H1-B visa is difficult because of the strict requirements and the limitations imposed by the H-1B visa cap.
-However, it gives you great rights to work in a highly valued occupation in the USA.
-It is an opportunity to bring your dependents to start a great life in America.
+However, it gives you significant rights to work in a highly valued occupation in the USA.
+It is an opportunity to help your dependents start a great life in America.

-Once you are in America, the H-1B visa is one of the best springboards to making a permanent move.
-The pathway from H-1B to Green Card is commonly taken on the road to US citizenship.
+Once in America, the H-1B visa is one of the best springboards to permanent residency.
+The pathway from H-1B to a Green Card is commonly taken on the road to US citizenship and immigration services.

-At IAS, our specialized lawyers and immigration advisors are knowledgeable in all processes of securing an H-1B visa, a Green Card, and citizenship.
-If you want to find out more about how our immigration services can help, contact us at +1 844 290 6312 or online.
+At IAS, our specialized lawyers and immigration advisors are knowledgeable in securing an H-1B visa, a Green Card, and citizenship.
+If you want to learn more about how our immigration services can help, contact us at +1 844 290 6312 or online.
 You will be put directly through to an immigration advisor who will guide you through what we can offer.

 Advice Package